 It’s sound-proof recording studio time, lucky you!!
-That’s a real Level 3 podcast setup.
+That’s a real Level 3 professional podcast studio setup.

-For most of us everyday humans, a sound-proof studio would usually not be in the home.
-But there are some Level 3 podcasters (like Dan Sullivan from Strategic Podcasts) who have invested quite a bit on creating amazing studios in their homes.
-And a business that’s investing heavily in podcasting may choose this option within their office building.
+For most of us everyday humans, a soundproof podcast studio would usually not be in the home.
+However, some Level 3 podcasters (like Dan Sullivan from Strategic Podcasts) have invested quite a bit in setting up an amazing home podcast studio.
+On the same level, a business investing heavily in podcasting may choose to have a professional podcast studio setup in their office building.

 Next Up: Choose Your Podcast Equipment

-In the next post in this series, we’ll talk about the equipment you need to record and edit your podcast.
+In the next post in this “Starting a Podcast” series, we’ll talk about the essential podcast equipment you need to record and edit your podcast.
 Sign up to get an email when the next post is published.